Safeguarding adults policy and procedures

 The Foundation will renew DBS checks for staff on a regular basis in line with guidance issued by the DBS.

 Any positive DBS checks will be subject to a risk assessment made on a case by case basis, in consultation with the DSL.

-Masonic Charitable Foundation employees and volunteers will receive training in safeguarding during their induction, and annually as mandatory training thereafter.
+Masonic Charitable Foundation employees and volunteers with relevant roles and responsibilities will receive training in safeguarding during their induction, and annually as mandatory training thereafter.

 We will communicate this policy to all staff, volunteers, service users and their families/carers.
 For example, by publishing it on our website and referring to it in appropriate communications.